fugue/regula/README.md

 ### Locally producing a report on Windows

-To locally produce a Regula report on Windows, take the following steps and replace `.\regula-ci-example` with the directory containing your Terraform:
+To locally produce a Regula report on Windows, use the following steps:

 1. Generate a JSON-based terraform plan:

     ```
-    .\terraform.exe init .\regula-ci-example
+    .\terraform.exe init
-    .\terraform.exe plan -refresh=false -out=infra .\regula-ci-example
+    .\terraform.exe plan -refresh=false -out=infra
     .\terraform.exe show -json infra >infra.json
     ```